Yufei-L/2019-431/CLASSES/CLASS02/README.md

 - Note that TA office hours begin Tuesday 2019-09-03, and end on Friday 2019-12-06, and are not held during the week of Thanksgiving.
 - Dr. Love is available to meet with you 15 minutes before class, as well as afterwards, and by appointment.
 His office is Wood WG-82J.
 Send him an email to set up an appointment.

 ## Links for Today

 1. Prior to the start of class, I asked you to fill out a survey online, at http://bit.ly/431-2019-welcome-survey.
 Today, we'll spend a little time [working through this summary](https://docs.google.com/document/d/1k5zLv31yDrpLn06F9Wady3wO5VfqXSiytVhrv8TEMwk/edit?usp=sharing), to help set expectations.

 During Class 01, we engaged in several data collection activities:

 2. You worked with a partner to complete a survey (on paper) that involved 15 questions.
-I've entered the data in the `surveyday1_2019.csv` file, and we'll discuss them today.
+I've entered the data in the [`surveyday1_2019.csv` file](https://github.com/THOMASELOVE/2019-431/blob/master/CLASSES/CLASS02/surveyday1_2019.csv) above, and we'll discuss those data a bit today.
 3. Also, we made some group guesses about the age of people in a series of photographs.
 The data from that activity are now available in the Google Sheet at http://bit.ly/431-2019-day1-ageguess.
+I've also built a small summary of the data historically in the [`photo-age-history-2019.csv` file](https://github.com/THOMASELOVE/2019-431/blob/master/CLASSES/CLASS02/photo-age-history-2019.csv).
 4. Each of you also made two guesses at my age, which was just over 52.5 years on Tuesday.
-Those guesses are in the `love-age-guess-2019.csv` file.
+Those guesses are in the [`love-age-guess-2019.csv` file](https://github.com/THOMASELOVE/2019-431/blob/master/CLASSES/CLASS02/love-age-guess-2019.csv).

 ## One Last Thing (Didn't get to this stuff in Class 01, so it returns)